ingresso-group/slate/source/includes/_intro.md

 things as no  availability are indicated by an empty list in a successful response, rather than a 404 which is, arguably, the correct REST response.
-Even when an HTTP error *is* returned, however, there will be a JSON block acocmpanying it which contains human readable error text so that the caller has some idea of what they have done wrong.
+Even when an HTTP error *is* returned, however, there will be a JSON block accompanying it which contains human readable error text so that the caller has some idea of what they have done wrong.

 To check whether there is a problem with the Ingresso API or the supplier